vitrivr/ADAMpro/docs/README.md

 ```
 export SPARK_SUBMIT_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005
 ```
-In here, we have opened port 5005 and have the application wait until a debugger attaches.
-We use port 5005 in the Docker containers provided for debugging (however, the `suspend` option is not turned on in the Docker container).
+In here, we have opened port 5005 and, given the `suspend` option, have the application wait until a debugger attaches.

+The Docker container we provide has the `SPARK_SUBMIT_OPTS` options set and we use port 5005 in the Docker containers provided for debugging (however, note that the `suspend` option which makes the application wait until a debugger attaches is turned off in the Docker container).

-For more information on this consider e.g., this article: https://community.hortonworks.com/articles/15030/spark-remote-debugging.html
+In your IDE, bind to the application by setting up remote debugging on the port specified.
+For more information on how to use remote debugging consider e.g., this article: https://community.hortonworks.com/articles/15030/spark-remote-debugging.html

-### Unit tests
-ADAMpro comes with a set of unit tests which can be run from the [test package](https://github.com/vitrivr/ADAMpro/tree/master/src/test).
-Note that for having all test pass, a certain setup is necessary.
-For instance, for having the PostGIS test pass, the database has to be set up and it must be configured in the configuration file.
-You may use the script `setupLocalUnitTests.sh` for setting up all the necessary Docker containers for then performing the unit tests.

 ### Flame graphs
 For checking the performance of ADAMpro, also consider the creation of flame graphs.
 For more information see [here](https://gist.github.com/kayousterhout/7008a8ebf2babeedc7ce6f8723fd1bf4).